Unexpected, Important Player In Hypertension: The Immune System

 They believe that immune cells actually drive up blood pressure with the help of stress and salt.
 They believe that if they can restrain the immune system in the way the 2-HOBA restrained the immune system in mice, that they might be able to successfully treat hypertension in humans.
 Safety tests are already in the works to consider the molecule as a viable treatment for high blood pressure in humans.
 A full clinical trial is Harrison’s next step.
 Harrison holds the patent on the use of 2-HOBA for the treatment of hypertension.

 Current hypertension treatments don’t help as many as one-fifth of all patients.
-Hypertension often promotes kidney damage, dementia, strokes and heart attacks.
+Hypertension often promotes kidney damage, dementia, strokes, and heart attacks.
 It’s a major, indirect killer.

 Vascular biologist Grant Drummond of La Trobe University in Melbourne, Australia told Science Magazine that it’s pretty clear we aren’t treating hypertension effectively right now with our current methods.
 What’s interesting is that scientists suggested a link between the immune system and high blood pressure over 50 years ago.
 Yet, it wasn’t until a 2007 study by Harrison, Guzik, and colleagues that they learned that when angiotensin II was infused into mice that had been genetically altered to be void of B cells and T cells that it began to make sense.
 When the immune cells were lacking, the mice exhibited blood pressure a solid 20 points below the control mice also given angiotensin II.
 Plus, when the T cells were restored, their blood pressure skyrocketed.
 That was the major turning point that eventually led to the current, more specific research.